 In addition to this main attraction, Udawalawe is also home to water buffalo, water monitor lizards, sambar deer, and monkeys.
 As for bird enthusiasts, you'll be spoiled for choice with a variety of rare bird species.

 After this wonderful excursion, you'll make the 3-hour drive to Galle on Sri Lanka's southwest coast for the evening.

 Day 7: Explore Galle

-Today, you'll have the entire day to explore this delightful, yet exotic UNESCO-listed city along the southern coast.
+Today, you'll have the entire day to explore this delightful yet exotic UNESCO-listed city along the southern coast.
 Galle is the bustling provincial capital and Sri Lanka's first international commerce and trade center.
 Even as the city modernizes, its remarkable collection of ancient structures transports visitors to another time.
-Make sure to explore the fortress that was built by the Portuguese in 1587, surrounded by the ocean on three sides.
+Make sure to explore the fortress built by the Portuguese in 1587, surrounded by the ocean on three sides.

 You'll also have time to explore the city's Dutch-colonial buildings, historic mosques, grand mansions, and museums.
-Wander the streets and you'll discover stylish cafes, shops, and boutique hotels owned by local and expat artists and designers.
+Wander the streets, and you'll discover stylish cafés, shops, and boutique hotels owned by local and expat artists and designers.

 The city is also famous for Unawatuna Bay, a lovely cove protected by a reef.
 Wrap up the afternoon with a dip in the ocean so you can say you went for a swim in Sri Lanka—a memorable way to wrap up the trip.